zyfjrx/ECG-Chat/README.md

-# ECG-Chat: A Large ECG-Language Model for Cardiac Disease Diagnosis
+# [ICME 2025] ECG-Chat: A Large ECG-Language Model for Cardiac Disease Diagnosis

 This is a repository for reproducing the paper **ECG-Chat: A Large ECG-Language Model for Cardiac Disease Diagnosis** [[Paper](https://arxiv.org/abs/2408.08849)]